AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Model inference using TensorRT
-* The TensorRT model optimization is used to benchmark the inference time on the same GPU
+* The TensorRT model optimization is used to benchmark the inference time on the same GPU.
+The inference time without preprocessing and data transfer
 * For performing any experiments with TensorRT, use the following docker image - `nvcr.io/nvidia/pytorch:25.11-py3`
+* Refer [docker_cmds/README.md](docker_cmds/README.md) for instructions to run TensorRT experiments
 * The dynamo frontend is used to compile the export program in both fp32 and mixed precisions for the **ConvNextV2-Tiny-DeepLabV3+** model.
 However, the mixed precision did not work since the inference results were all blank with mixed precision.
 Only fp32 worked with TensorRT
 * The following table shows the inference time with TensorRT optimization.
 It can be clearly observed that it did not give a significant improvement in the inference time